Peace/Love/Joy

 More re: Newt Bailey here

-Inbal Kashtan’s Tree of Life at the United Nations:
+Inbal Kashtan’s Tree of Life at the United Nations (note insignia in upper right hand corner):

 Inbal Kashtan’s NVC Tree of Life with U.N. insignia as presented at the United Nations on May 17, 2019 (#NVC2UN)